neuroinformatics-unit/movement/docs/source/getting_started/input_output.md

 (target-saving)=
 ## Saving pose tracks
-[movement datasets](target-dataset) can be save to disk in a variety of formats, including DeepLabCut-style files (.h5 or .csv) and [SLEAP-style analysis files](sleap:tutorials/analysis) (.h5).
+[movement datasets](target-dataset) can be saved to disk in a variety of formats, including DeepLabCut-style files (.h5 or .csv) and [SLEAP-style analysis files](sleap:tutorials/analysis) (.h5).